l-copeman/recipes/README.md

 - ### Frameworks and libraries:

     + [Django](https://www.djangoproject.com/): python framework used to create all the logic.
-    + [jQuery](https://jquery.com/): was used to control click events and sending AJAX requests.
-    + [jQuery User Interface](https://jqueryui.com/) was used to create interactive elements.
+    + [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/): a front-end CSS framework library.

 - ### Databases:

-    + [SQLite](https://www.sqlite.org/): was used as a development database.
     + [PostgreSQL](https://www.postgresql.org/): the database used to store all the data.

 - ### Other tools:

-    + [Git](https://git-scm.com/): the version control system used to manage the code.
+    + [GitPod](https://gitpod.io/): the IDE used to develop the website.
     + [Pip3](https://pypi.org/project/pip/): the package manager used to install the dependencies.
-    + [Gunicorn](https://gunicorn.org/): the webserver used to run the website.
-    + [Spycopg2](https://www.python.org/dev/peps/pep-0249/): the database driver used to connect to the database.
     + [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.
     + [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
-    + [Render](https://render.com/): the cloud platform used to host the website.
+    + [Heroku](https://id.heroku.com/): the cloud platform used to host the website.
-    + [ElephantSQL](https://www.elephantsql.com/): the cloud database used to store all the data.
     + [GitHub](https://github.com/): used to host the website's source code.
     + [VSCode](https://code.visualstudio.com/): the IDE used to develop the website.
     + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
     + [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
-    + [Draw.io](https://www.lucidchart.com/) was used to make a flowchart for the README file.
-    + [Coolors](https://coolors.co/202a3c-1c2431-181f2a-0b1523-65e2d9-925cef-6b28e0-ffffff-eeeeee) was used to make a color palette for the website.
-    + [BGJar](https://www.bgjar.com/): was used to make a background images for the website.
     + [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
     + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
     + [JShint](https://jshint.com/): was used to validate JS code for the website.
     + [PEP8](https://pep8.org/): was used to validate Python code for the website.

 ---

 ## FEATURES

-Please refer to the [FEATURES.md](FEATURES.md) file for all features-related documentation.
+Please refer to the [FEATURES.md](documentation/features/FEATURES.md) file for all features-related documentation.